FOREX-Dollar drops vs yen and euro as stocks weaken, on track for monthly loss

 * U.S. data may offer clues to Fed rate-hike timing

-* Yen and euro firm as lower stocks hits risk sentiment (updates, adds euro zone inflation)
+* Yen and euro firmer as drop in stocks hits risk sentiment (Releads, adds comments, details)

 By Anirban Nag